Is Robinhood Safe?

 Customer Service

-Robinhood doesn’t have physical branch locations.
+Robinhood doesn’t have any physical branch locations.

 Pricing Schedule